ELynx/screeps-world/README.md

 Plunders and other creeps have some place to dump resources.

+Upgraders and other stationaries can take resources for restock and not being able to deliver them.

 Spawn blocked in one room starves other rooms.

 Movement and positioning: